 Welcome back!
 If you haven’t read Part 1 of my 16 Time-Saving PowerPoint Secrets for Creating Printables make sure you don’t miss it.
 The first 8 great PowerPoint tips are there.

-If you’re back for more of my PPT tips and tricks get your pen and paper ready, because I have so much more to share with you!
-I also have a bonus secret at the end so be sure to read all the way through (even if you already know all these secrets). 🙂
+If you’re back for more of my PPT secrets, then get your pen and paper ready, because I have a lot to share with you!
+I also have a bonus PowerPoint secret at the end so be sure to read all the way through (even if you already know all these secrets). 🙂

 There are two ways to add a background image in PowerPoint.

 You could simply click on the Insert tab > Pictures > Choose your image > and click Insert.
 This would place the image on the page and you could drag the corners and sides to fill the background space.
 However, two things are going to take place when you do this.

 - You’re going to distort the image.

 - The image is going to be easily moved around on the page.

 The goal here is to fill the background with the image.
 You don’t want the image to look distorted and you’re going to get frustrated if you’re constantly moving it around while adding other objects to the page.

 You could format the background to add digital papers to your PowerPoint slides.
 This is the best way to add a background to your printables because…

 - Your image will automatically fill the space and not be distorted due to stretching.